MattDWe/Discord-Bot/README.md

 Using pip install following libraries: discord, asyncio, psycopg2, sys, logging, time, discord.py[voice], and youtube_dl

-Installing a libaries can be done by using "python -m pip install -U [library]
+Installing a libaries can be done by using "python -m pip install -U [library] (Windows)

 Also need to setup a sql database for images.